-Hurt Family Investments (HFI) are involved in 49 startups and counting.
-HFI has made 38 startup investments, 20 of which are Software-as-a-Service (SaaS) companies.
-Brett has also joined the Advisory Board of eleven additional companies, nine of which are SaaS, and he also serves as the Chairman of the Board at Edgecase (formerly named Compare Metrics).
-Out of the 49 startups HFI are involved in, 34 are headquartered in Austin and 27 are SaaS.
+Hurt Family Investments (HFI) are involved in 53 startups and counting.
+HFI has made 42 startup investments, 21 of which are Software-as-a-Service (SaaS) companies.
+Brett has also joined the Advisory Board of eleven additional companies, nine of which are SaaS.
+Out of the 53 startups HFI are involved in, 37 are headquartered in Austin and 28 are SaaS.

-HFI are investors in twelve venture funds - one with Next Coast Ventures, one with Capital Factory, one with Rothenberg Ventures, three that are very high profile in Silicon Valley and confidential (per their request), two with CAVU Venture Partners, and four with Lead Edge Capital - and these funds hold investments across many startups, as detailed below (except for the confidential funds).
+HFI are investors in twelve venture funds - one with Next Coast Ventures, one with Capital Factory, one with Rothenberg Ventures, three that are very high profile in Silicon Valley and confidential (per their request), two with CAVU Venture Partners, and four with Lead Edge Capital - and these funds hold investments across many startups, some of which are detailed below (except for the confidential funds).

 HFI are donors to various entrepreneurial causes at the University of Texas at Austin and The Wharton School's Entrepreneur Fund, which supports Wharton student entrepreneurs.
 HFI were one of the top donors to the Entrepreneurs Foundation of Central Texas, which supports communities through entrepreneurship, and the founding donors to establish the Bazaarvoice Foundation, which catalyzes the next generation of highly-educated, entrepreneurial youth.